Honors Algebra 1

 Many tests are take-home tests so we can use our class time for direct instruction, working lots of problems, and review games.

-• Classwork and Notebook Organization accounts for 10% of grade.
+Therefore, classwork and notebook organization accounts for 10% of grade.

 Students have time in class to practice concepts they are learning.
 They’ll get completion credit for working diligently on their classwork.

-Students also learn how to keep a table of contents, store their notes, store their returned homework and tests.
+We learn how to keep a table of contents, store notes, homework and tests.
 This vital organizational skill sets them up for success.
 I provide time in class for students to stay organized.

 As a parent of students with executive functioning challenges and a middle school/HS teacher since 1996, I understand both the challenges of staying organized for students with ADHD and the value of learning coping strategies so one CAN stay organized.